 - Restoring and maintaining urban waterways and coastal environments.

-In particular, the project is engaging community members and other stakeholders to protect the Ramsar-listed wetlands of Bowling Green Bay; protect the habitat of endangered species including the Little Tern, Eastern Curlew, Green Sea Turtle and Dugong; protect nationally endangered ecological communities including the semi-evergreen vine thickets of the Brigalow Belt and Nandewar Bioregions; and restore waterways and coastal environments through marine debris removal, revegetation and invasive species control.
+In particular, the project engaged community members and other stakeholders to protect the Ramsar-listed wetlands of Bowling Green Bay; protect the habitat of endangered species including the Little Tern, Eastern Curlew, Green Sea Turtle and Dugong; protect nationally endangered ecological communities including the semi-evergreen vine thickets of the Brigalow Belt and Nandewar Bioregions; and restore waterways and coastal environments through marine debris removal, revegetation and invasive species control.